 Rock of Ages comes to Leeds Grand Theatre from Monday 29th July to Saturday 3rd August 2019.

 Innovative theatre productions

 Fancy something a little bit different this month?
 You’ll find plenty of options in Leeds’ theatres.

-The Man Without a Past comes to Carriageworks Theatre on Monday 6th May 2019.
+The Haunting of Blaine comes to Carriageworks on Saturday 6th July 2019.